Labor Day clothes sales | CNN Underscored

 OshKosh B’Gosh

 OshKosh B’Gosh’s Labor Day promotion runs from September 2 through 7 with 50% off almost the entire site and in-store.
-Included in the sale are great basics like shoes, tops, and denim for little ones, as well multipacks of baby bodysuits and even Halloween costumes if you want to get ahead.
+Included in the sale are great basics like shoes, tops and denim for little ones as well as multipacks of baby bodysuits and even Halloween costumes if you want to get ahead.
 Plus, clearance items are on sale for up to an additional 40% off.

 A Pea in the Pod